 This course will give an authentic understanding of the world of Yoga as described by the sage Patañjali.
 Since Patañjali’s Yoga Sutra are built on the darśana of Sankhya, this course will start by exploring the worldview of Sankhya.
 Given that the Bhagavad Gita is a synthesis of Sankhya and Yoga, it will prepare the students for a deeper philosophical understanding of the Bhagavad Gita.

-In this course, the student will
+In this course, the student will be able to:

-- understand the nuances of psycho-spiritual evolutionary growth that Yoga entails;
+- Understand the nuances of psycho-spiritual evolutionary growth that Yoga entails.

-- learn about the philosophical foundations on which Yoga is predicated.
+- Learn about the philosophical foundations on which Yoga is predicated.

 Area of Study: Hindu Studies Foundations